The Story of Opus Incertum

 opus incertum roman empire 2

-We went through great lengths to find the perfect colours and combinations, ranging from deep night blue over turquoise to blue-green to intense green, spanning half of the colour wheel.
+“We went to great lengths to find the perfect colours and combinations, ranging from deep night-blue through intense turquoise to blue-green and warm green, spanning half of the colour wheel.
+The natural gemstones are layered as doublets and triplets, with the domes set in either blue topaz or crystal quartz.”

 Renilde Vervoort